sphinx-contrib/packages/doc/index.rst

 Usage
 -----

-Add ``sphinxcontrib-packages`` to the list of sphinx extensions in your config files, and use of the directives provided by this package.
+Add ``sphinxcontrib.packages`` to the list of sphinx extensions in your config files, and use of the directives provided by this package.